niksom406/World-Layoff-Data-Cleaning-and-Analysis-MySQL/README.md

-# World Layoff Data Cleaning and Analysis
+# World Layoff Data Cleaning and Analysis in MYSQL

 This project demonstrates data cleaning and exploratory data analysis (EDA) on a dataset of global layoffs.
 Using SQL, duplicate entries are removed, data is standardized, missing or null values are addressed, and irrelevant columns are dropped.
 Finally, EDA is performed to extract insights such as the industries, companies, and countries most affected by layoffs, and trends over time.